mspnp/cloud-design-patterns/docs/runtime-reconfiguration.md

 Consider how you'll roll back configuration changes that cause issues, or that result in failure of the application.
 For example, it should be possible to roll back a change immediately instead of waiting for a polling interval to detect the change.

 Consider how the location of the configuration settings might affect application performance.
-For example, you should handle the error that'll occur if the external store you use is unavailable when the application starts, or when configuration changes are applied. <<RBC: Is the future "to be" language needed here?>> You can do this using a default configuration or by caching the settings locally on the server and reusing these values while retrying access to the remote data store.
+For example, handle any errors that might occur if the external store is unavailable when the application starts, or when configuration changes are applied.
+You can do this using a default configuration or by caching the settings locally on the server and reusing these values while retrying access to the remote data store.

 Caching can help to reduce delays if a component needs to repeatedly access configuration settings.
 However, when the configuration changes, the application code has to invalidate the cached settings, and the component must use the updated settings.